st4lk/django-rest-social-auth/README.md

         # or url name
         REST_SOCIAL_OAUTH_REDIRECT_URI = 'redirect_url_name'

+    Note, in case of url name, backend name will be provided to url resolver as argument.

+- `REST_SOCIAL_DOMAIN_FROM_ORIGIN`

+    Default: `True`

+    Sometimes front-end and back-end are run on different domains.
+    For example frontend at 'myproject.com', and backend at 'api.myproject.com'.

+    If True, domain will be taken from request origin, if origin is defined.
+    Next, this domain will be joined with path from `REST_SOCIAL_OAUTH_REDIRECT_URI` settings.

+    Look also at [django-cors-headers](https://github.com/ottoyiu/django-cors-headers) if such architecture is your case.

 - `REST_SOCIAL_OAUTH_ABSOLUTE_REDIRECT_URI`

-    Sometime project's front-end and back-end are run on different domains.
-    For example frontend at 'myproject.com', and backend at 'api.myproject.com'.
-    To handle this, it is possible to define absolute redirect_uri:
+    Default: `None`

+    Full redirect uri (domain and path) can be hardcoded

         REST_SOCIAL_OAUTH_ABSOLUTE_REDIRECT_URI = 'http://myproject.com/'

-    This settings has higher priority than `REST_SOCIAL_OAUTH_REDIRECT_URI`.
+    This settings has higher priority than `REST_SOCIAL_OAUTH_REDIRECT_URI` and `REST_SOCIAL_DOMAIN_FROM_ORIGIN`.
+    I.e. if this settings is defined, other will be ignored.
-    Also, `redirect_uri` from request has higher priority than any setting.
+    But `redirect_uri` param from request has higher priority than any setting.